relliott-dev/web-tools/Word Counter/README.md

 ## Overview

-Word Counter is a Python script that takes a URL and a list of words as input and counts the occurrences of each word on the specified web page.
-The script also checks the website's `robots.txt` file to ensure that the page is allowed to be scraped.
+Word Counter is a Python script that takes a URL and a list of words as input and counts the occurrences of each word on the specified web page

 ## Features